 HERITAGE HIGHLIGHTS: Pre-1100 base of the tower is among the oldest stone buildings in Scotland

-The tower rises 14 metres (about 45 feet), not including a slender 15th century broach spire.
-Its hard to miss the similarity between this tower and St Rule's Tower at St Andrew's Cathedral, built at the same time, which suggests they may have been built by the same team of masons.
+The tower rises 14 metres (about 45 feet), not including a slender 15th-century broach spire.
+It is hard to miss the similarity between this tower and St Rule's Tower at St Andrew's Cathedral, built at the same time, which suggests they may have been built by the same team of masons.
 The lower section includes a doorway which looks like a porch entrance, suggesting that the medieval masons built the new tower atop the earlier Pictish church porch.

 About Restenneth Priory